 Investing began in 2003.
 The Guardians invests the capital contributions made by the Government, as well as the net returns generated from the investments made (less tax paid).
 In 2019, the Government established a venture capital fund, a second fund managed by the Guardians.
-Elevate is a fund-of-funds programme, managed on behalf of the Guardians by New Zealand Growth Capital Partners Limited ("NZGCP").
+Elevate is a fund-offunds programme, managed on behalf of the Guardians by New Zealand Growth Capital Partners Limited ('NZGCP').

-Our 2024 - 2029 Statement of Intent ("SOI") sets out our medium-term strategy, focus areas and measures for assessing our progress towards them.
+Our 2024 - 2029 Statement of Intent ('SOI') sets out our medium-term strategy, focus areas and measures for assessing our progress towards them.

-This Statement of Performance Expectations ("SPE") outlines the short-term planned actions we will undertake in the financial year to 30 June 2025, which support our focus areas as set out in our SOI.
-It is important to note that the delivery of the planned actions outlined in this SPE alone is not an appropriate measure of the long-term performance of the Guardians and its mandates.
-The Guardians' 'business-as-usual' work and other less resourceintensive projects all contribute to our focus areas set out in our SOI to better equip the organisation to meet its ultimate goals.
+This Statement of Performance Expectations ('SPE') outlines the short-term priorities we will undertake in the financial year to 30 June 2026, which support our focus areas as set out in our SOI.

+It is important to note that the delivery of the priorities outlined in this SPE alone is not an appropriate measure of the long-term performance of the Guardians and its mandates.
+The Guardians' 'business-as-usual' work and other less resource-intensive projects all contribute to our focus areas set out in our SOI to better equip the organisation to meet its ultimate goals.